 Home office for everyone

 Issue out home office for everyone.
 The longer you provide this opportunity, the more you will learn.
 Monitor the whole process and gather as much feedback from your colleagues on their experiences as possible.
 Do the work as you would do it in the office, do not change or deprioritize anything.
-Use the essential business tools that you would use to manage a fully distributed team – more on these tools later in this book.
+Use the essential business tools that you would use to manage a fully distributed team.
 Everyone has to start working in the office hours, but this time, everyone stays at home or in a co-working office.
 Provide co-working office expenses for those who need it – especially for those who have little kids at home.
-The key here: everyone has to ditch the office for a while but keep productivity levels normal.
+The key here: everyone has to ditch the office for a while but keep productivity levels regular.

 Do a full month.
-If you are brave enough, just with the month up front.
-If you want, you can do one day first, then a week, then a month.
+If you are brave enough, start just with a month up front.
+If you want, you can do one day first, then a week, later a month.

-It is essential not to skip on the first days unless the productivity levels drop dramatically and there are serious issues with running the business.
+It is essential not to skip on the first days unless the productivity levels drop dramatically and there are severe issues with running the business.

-Most teams who worked in an office together before will lose productivity levels on the first days, even weeks.
-Don’t be afraid, that is normal.
-Everyone has to learn the way to work online, it doesn’t come naturally.
+Most teams who worked in an office together before will lose productivity levels in the first days, even weeks.
+Don’t be afraid that is normal.
+Everyone has to learn the way to work online, and it doesn’t come naturally.
 Also, you are upsetting an established order here, so a small amount of chaos is mandatory.